 Attn.: Mr. Freddy Sanches

-Re: Confidentiality Agreement between Enron North America Corp. (“ENA”) and Avista-STEAG LLC (“AVISTA”)
+Re: Confidentiality Agreement between Enron North America Corp. (“ENA”) and Avista-STEAG LLC (“STEAG”)

 Ladies and Gentlemen:

-ENA is prepared to furnish AVISTA with certain information which is either confidential, proprietary or generally not available to the public, including confidential or proprietary information provided to ENA by third parties and which is the subject of a confidentiality agreement between ENA and the third party (all of the information referred to herein as “Confidential Information”).
+ENA is prepared to furnish STEAG with certain information which is either confidential, proprietary or generally not available to the public, including confidential or proprietary information provided to ENA by third parties and which is the subject of a confidentiality agreement between ENA and the third party (all of the information referred to herein as “Confidential Information”).
 This Confidential Information is being provided in connection with discussions concerning a proposed power generation project (the “Proposed Transaction”).
-As a condition to furnishing Confidential Information, AVISTA and ENA each agree to the following:
+As a condition to furnishing Confidential Information, STEAG and ENA each agree to the following:

-AVISTA shall not disclose ENA’s Confidential Information without ENA’s prior written consent; provided, however, AVISTA may disclose: (a) ENA’s Confidential Information to AVISTA’s directors, employees, advisors, lenders, representatives or affiliates, and their respective directors, employees, advisors, lenders, representatives or affiliates (collectively, “Representatives”), who agree to maintain the confidentiality of such Confidential Information in accordance with the terms hereof;and (b) any of ENA’s Confidential Information that: (i) becomes generally available to the public; (ii) is already known to AVISTA at the time of disclosure by ENA; (iii) is acquired from a third party not prohibited from making disclosure; or (iv) is required to be disclosed to comply with any applicable law, order, regulation or ruling.
+STEAG shall not disclose ENA’s Confidential Information without ENA’s prior written consent; provided, however, STEAG may disclose: (a) ENA’s Confidential Information to STEAG’s directors, employees, advisors, lenders, representatives or affiliates, and their respective directors, employees, advisors, lenders, representatives or affiliates (collectively, “Representatives”), who agree to maintain the confidentiality of such Confidential Information in accordance with the terms hereof; (b) any of ENA’s Confidential Information that: (i) becomes generally available to the public; (ii) is already known to STEAG at the time of disclosure by ENA; (iii) is acquired from a third party not prohibited from making disclosure; or (iv) is required to be disclosed to comply with any applicable law, order, regulation or ruling, and (c) ENA’s Confidential Information strictly limited to turbine performance data only, to STEAG’s project partner..

-AVISTA further agrees that all Confidential Information of ENA furnished hereunder shall be used by AVISTA solely for purposes of considering and evaluating the Proposed Transaction.
-AVISTA shall take such actions to protect ENA’s Confidential Information as are consistent with its practices to protect its own proprietary and/or confidential information.
+STEAG further agrees that all Confidential Information of ENA furnished hereunder shall be used by STEAG solely for purposes of considering and evaluating the Proposed Transaction.
+STEAG shall take such actions to protect ENA’s Confidential Information as are consistent with its practices to protect its own proprietary and/or confidential information.

-Upon ENA’s request, AVISTA shall return all written Confidential Information of ENA, except for that portion of such Confidential Information that may be found in analyses, compilations, studies or other documents prepared by, or for, AVISTA, and AVISTA and its Representatives shall not retain any copies of such written Confidential Information.
-The portion of written Confidential Information that may be found in analyses, compilations, studies or other documents prepared by, or for, AVISTA, any oral Confidential Information furnished by ENA and any written Confidential Information furnished by ENA not so requested or returned, will be held by AVISTA and kept subject to the terms of this agreement, or destroyed.
+Upon ENA’s request, STEAG shall return all written Confidential Information of ENA, except for that portion of such Confidential Information that may be found in analyses, compilations, studies or other documents prepared by, or for, STEAG, and STEAG and its Representatives shall not retain any copies of such written Confidential Information.
+The portion of written Confidential Information that may be found in analyses, compilations, studies or other documents prepared by, or for, STEAG, any oral Confidential Information furnished by ENA and any written Confidential Information furnished by ENA not so requested or returned, will be held by STEAG and kept subject to the terms of this agreement, or destroyed.

-Although ENA, in furnishing information, including Confidential Information, has endeavored to include materials which ENA believes to be reliable and relevant for AVISTA's evaluation, ENA makes no representation or warranty as to the accuracy or completeness of any such provided information.
-Furthermore, neither ENA nor its Representatives shall have any liability to either AVISTA or its Representatives resulting from the use of any such information by AVISTA or its Representatives.
+Although ENA, in furnishing information, including Confidential Information, has endeavored to include materials which ENA believes to be reliable and relevant for STEAG's evaluation, ENA makes no representation or warranty as to the accuracy or completeness of any such provided information.
+Furthermore, neither ENA nor its Representatives shall have any liability to either STEAG or its Representatives resulting from the use of any such information by STEAG or its Representatives.

-AVISTA shall be liable for any breach of this agreement by AVISTA or any of its Representatives.
+STEAG shall be liable for any breach of this agreement by STEAG or any of its Representatives.
 Any action for damages shall not be a sufficient remedy for any breach hereof and therefore, ENA shall be entitled to specific performance or other equitable relief.
 Such remedy shall not be deemed to be the exclusive remedy available to ENA, but shall be in addition to all other available remedies.
 Neither failure nor delay by ENA in exercising any of its rights, powers or privileges herein shall operate as a waiver nor shall any single or partial exercise preclude any other or further exercise of any right, power or privilege.